It’s Wednesday and I just woke up at 10:30am.

 Delicious meals with close friends, family and loved ones, sharing stories, struggles and laughs.
 After dinner, movies, music, dancing, games, exploring new worlds, people, and interests

 Luckily, right now I can go out past midnight on a Tuesday; I don’t have to be in the office by 8am.
-Driving home on my motorbike, how lucky I felt as the empty streets, trees and cool breeze greeted me!
+Driving home on my motorbike, how lucky I felt as the quiet streets, trees and breeze greeted me!

 Is Your Perfect Day Yours?
 Or What Society Dictates it Should Be?